- Why Research

 Lawrence Berkeley National Laboratory

-- Seeking to understand the interactions between tumor cells and non-tumor cells and how these relationships affect tumor growth.
+Goal: To understand the interactions between tumor cells and non-tumor cells and how they affect tumor growth.

 Full Research Summary